scala/actors-migration/src/jekyll/actor-migration-guide.md

 Now we need to change all actors to the `ActWithStash` class from the AMK.
 This class behaves exactly the same like Scala `Actor` but, additionally, provides methods that correspond to methods in Akka's `Actor` trait.
 This allows easy, step by step, migration to the Akka behavior.

-To change user base to the new type of actor all actors should extend the `ActWithStash` instead of the `Actor`.
+To achieve this all classes that extend `Actor` should extend the `ActWithStash`.
 Apply the following rule:

     class MyActor extends Actor -> class MyActor extends ActWithStash

 After this change code will not compile.
 The `ActWithStash` trait does not support `receive`/`receiveWithin` methods.
 These methods need to be replaced with usage of `react`/`reactWithin`.
 We present the transformation for two simplest scenarios: series of receives, and receive within a loop.
-For other scenarions users should devise a translation based on these two.
+For other scenarios users should devise a translation based on these two.

 1. Series of `receive` methods with code before and after